Soils-related resources – New Zealand

 Sites have only been included where there is a significant amount of information specifically on soils.

-Environment Southland’s Soil website
+Environment Southland’s Land & Soil website

 Soils are a non-renewable resource and are vital to Southland's productive capacity.
 Resources include soil temperature and moisture data and maps as well as a map service that details soil types across Southland.